First Aid, Medical Needs, Bloodborne Pathogens, and Universal Precautions

 Test Your Knowledge

-What do universal precautions require?
+What do universal (standard) precautions require of a first-aid responder?

 A